SNESFAN/mustard-game-switcher/readme.md

 # Additional Configuration:

-If you want Shutoff / Resume to work, you will want to do some additional configuration

-1. From the muOS main menu, open `Configuration -> General Settings` and set Device Startup to `Last Game Played`.
-This will allow you to resume the GameSwitcher when you power the device down

-2. From the muOS main menu, open `Retroarch`.
+From the muOS main menu, open `Retroarch`.
 Then go into `Settings -> Saving` and toggle

 - `Save State Thumbnails: ON`- default
 - `Sort Save States into Folders by Core Name: ON`- default